Art-A-Hack/art-a-hack.github.io/app/_posts/2016-06-25-photos-from-week-3-2016.markdown

 ---
-layout    : post
-title     : "Photos from Third Week of Hacking" bodyid    : "blog" bodyclass : "content post" image     : /images/og/2016-week-3.jpg
+title : Photos from Third Week of Hacking image : /images/og/2016-week-3.jpg
 ---
 One of the themes starting to emerge in week 3 was the limits of technology.
 What happends when technology goes wrong?